Links on Android Authority may earn us a commission. Learn more.

 From Samsung, it’s worth looking at the Galaxy S20 Plus or the Note 20 for devices with similar specs Each of these phones is about the same price as the Sony Xperia 5 II.
 The biggest difference will be the size.
 Both Samsung’s are bigger than the 5 II.

-If you want Samsung’s latest, the Galaxy S21 series is the way to go.
+If you want something newer, the Galaxy S21 series is the way to go.
 The regular Galaxy S21 is cheaper than the Xperia 5 II, and a couple of hundred dollars more gets you the Ultra A great camera and a faster processing package in the Snapdragon 888 is what you get with the new Samsung flagships.
+You can also look at the latest Galaxy S22 series, which may be on par with the Xperia 5 III’s price since the phone is still quite expensive at some retailers.

-The OnePlus 8 Pro is a less-expensive option that’s also a bit larger than the Xperia 5 II.
-OnePlus’ efforts in this affordable flagship space are laudable and we really liked the OnePlus 8 Pro.
+The OnePlus 9 is a less-expensive option that’s also a bit larger than the Xperia 5 II.
+OnePlus’ efforts in this affordable flagship space are laudable and we really liked the OnePlus 9.
+Then there’s also the latest OnePlus 10 Pro.

 Where to buy the Sony Xperia 5 II